CH-Earth/summa/docs/installation/SUMMA_on_OS_X.md

 # Instructions for installing SUMMA on Mac OS X

+Two slightly different options have been tested to work.
+The first uses [MacPorts] as package manager.
+The second uses [homebrew] as package manager.

+## Instructions with MacPorts
 > The following has been tested on a MacBook Pro and iMac, both using OS X v.
 10.12.6 (Sierra) and with [MacPorts](http://www.macports.org) as the OS X package manager.
 It should also work on older versions of OS X or with other package managers such as [fink](http://www.finkproject.org) or [homebrew](http://brew.sh), but you will undoubtedly need to make some modifications.

 This document is mainly for people who want to use SUMMA in their modeling project, rather than contribute or change the SUMMA source code.
 If you want to contribute to SUMMA, , please see the following documents: